How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 "My signature was so bad, and my writing was just atrocious," he says.
 "One day I was over at our business and I was writing an order.
 And one of my foremen said, 'Why don't you let me write that for you?' "

 Dambach's problem wasn't a disease, like Parkinson's.
-He'd simply inherited genes that made his hands increasingly shaky as he got older.
+He had simply inherited genes that made his hands increasingly shaky as he got older.
 The condition is called essential tremor or familial tremor, and it affects more than 7 million people in the U.S.

 Dambach tried drugs, which helped temporarily.
 He also considered surgery to implant a device called a deep brain stimulator.

 But he didn't like the idea of an implanted device, or having wires run from his chest to his brain.
-"I thought: no way," he says.
-"This isn't going to work for me, I'm still too active."
+"I thought: No way," he says.
+"This isn't going to work for me.
+I'm still too active."

 Then Dambach heard about a new treatment that uses sound waves to reduce tremors without traditional surgery.
 It's called focused ultrasound, and it was approved by the Food and Drug Administration in 2016.
 But the treatment is only now becoming available at more than a handful of medical centers.